kossnocorp/old.typesaurus.com/src/pages/docs/guides/type-safety.md

 ### Shared ids

-If your collections share ids, i.e. you use the organization id to store subscription document, you can define custom id and make collections share id:
+If your collections share ids, i.e. you use the organization id to store subscription document, you can define custom id and make collections share id with help of [`Typesaurus.Id`](/docs/api/type/id):

 ```ts
 import { schema, Typesaurus } from 'typesaurus'